Different Types of Materials for Your Enamel Pins

 Your enamel pin backing attachments may not have much influence on how your pin looks on a jacket or backpack, but they can have a major impact on the functionality and perceived quality of your pin.
 After all, your customers aren’t just looking for a pin that has an eye-catching design – they also want to be confident that their pins won’t fall off or fall apart.

-At The/Studio, we offer 8 different options for enamel pin backing attachments:
+At THE/STUDIO, we offer 8 different options for enamel pin backing attachments:

 • Butterfly clutch backing – a butterfly clutch is the most traditional type of pin backing.
 It’s lightweight, durable, and easy to attach and remove.
 Traditional butterfly clutches are metallic.